 Looking for a detox or rehab center near you in Coral Springs, Florida?
 Browse the listings below to find the best addiction treatment center for you.

-Nonetheless, Broward County is among the healthiest counties in Florida.3 According to County Health Ranking reports, in 2021, about 19% of the population engaged in excessive drinking, at least 13% of driving fatalities involved alcohol, and 26 drug overdose deaths were reported in the year.3
+Nonetheless, Broward County is among the healthiest counties in Florida.3 According to the County Health Ranking report for 2021, about 19% of the population engaged in excessive drinking, at least 13% of driving fatalities involved alcohol, and 26 drug overdose deaths were reported in the year.3

 South Florida, including Coral Springs, has many options for detox, inpatient treatment, and outpatient rehabs.
-The city counts with recovery centers that provide a comprehensive range of services, including admissions, medically supervised detox, residential treatment services, outpatient services, and medically-assisted treatment (MAT).4
+The city of Coral Springs offers recovery centers that provide a comprehensive range of services, including admissions, medically supervised detox, residential treatment services, outpatient services, and medically-assisted treatment (MAT).4

 Furthermore, the Substance Abuse and Mental Health Services Administration (SAMHSA) treatment locator shows 107 facilities within 25 miles of Coral Springs, FL, offering drug and alcohol addiction treatment services.5